SFe-Team-was-taken/SFe/sfe32-latest/format-specification/sfe-format-specification.md

 ## 8.1.2/3 Generator enums definitions

-The Generator Enums used in SFe32 version 4.00, are the same as the SoundFont® 2.04 standard.
-SFe32 version 4.01 will include an overhaul of the modulator system, including new enums.
+The Generator Enums used in SFe version 4.00, are the same as the SoundFont® 2.04 standard.
+SFe version 4.01 will include an overhaul of the modulator system, including new enums.

 * * *